My income didn’t change but my benefits did – what gives? Answering your Q’s about recalculating your benefits.

 • If your total GST/HST credit amount is $50 or less for the year, you’ll receive the entire payment in July instead of quarterly.

-Climate action Incentive Payment for 2022 (for Alberta, Saskatchewan, Manitoba and Ontario residents only):
+Canada Carbon Rebate 2024 (CCR) (formerly known as Climate Action Incentive Payment) (for Alberta, Saskatchewan, Manitoba and Ontario residents only):

 If you’re certain you should be receiving benefit payments but haven’t seen them on time according to this schedule, wait 5-10 business days and then contact the CRA.